ndreey/solanum-dulcamara-microbiome-correlation/README.md

 ```

 ### 3. Calculate VCF Statistics
 Generate quality metrics using bcftools and vcftools.
+The arguments it takes is path/to/vcf.

 ```bash
 # Statistics for files being compared